-Financial instruments, which potentially subject the Company to concentration of credit risk, consist primarily of cash and cash equivalents and certain investments in money market funds.
+Financial instruments, which potentially subject the Company to concentration of credit risk, consist primarily of cash and cash equivalents, and investments in money market funds, United States government treasury bills, commercial paper, corporate bonds, and government agency debt securities.
 The Company maintains deposits in federally insured financial institutions in excess of federally insured limits.
 Management believes that the Company is not exposed to significant credit risk due to the financial position of the depository institutions in which those deposits are held.
+While the Company has not experienced any losses in such deposits, the recent failure of Silicon Valley Bank, at which the Company holds cash and cash equivalents in multiple accounts, exposed the Company to credit risk prior to the resolution by the Federal Deposit Insurance Corporation in a manner that fully protected all depositors.
 The Company has not experienced any losses on deposits since inception.